rdmorganiser/rdmo-docs/docs/management/options.rst

    Screenshot of the options management interface.

 On the left-hand side is the main display of all the option sets and options available in this installation of RDMO.
 Option sets show their key, while options show their path and their text.
-On the left side of each elements panel, icons indicate ways to interact the element.
+On the right side of each elements panel, icons indicate ways to interact the element.
 The following options are available:

 * **Add** (|add|) a new option to an option set.
 * **Update** (|update|) an option set or option to change its properties.